Community

 Plans and Pricing

-Uscreen have 2 main plans, with a free 14 day trial, and an enterprise plan.
+Uscreen have 3 plans with a free 14 day trial.

-2. Growth Plan – $159/mo + $0.50 per subscriber per month, this includes 150 hours of video storage and 10 admin users.
-This plan allows access to the community, over 1000 integrations via Zapier and affiliate integrations.
+2. Pro Plan – $499/mo + $1.49 per subscriber per month, this includes 150 hours of video storage, 3 admin users, live streaming up to 10 hours, mobile app, integrations via Zapier and affiliate integrations.

-3. Uscreenplus – Contact them for details, this includes access to mobile apps, live streaming, white-labeled branding and dedicated support.
+3. Plus Plan – Contact them for details, this includes custom branding, custom live stream packages, API access and dedicated support.

 As I mentioned above, I had such high expectations for the video integration on Uscreen and now I feel a bit foolish.
 To only be able to post a photo or a file to your community means that Uscreen, a platform of massive video users, have missed the mark completely for me.